z9luo/BSML-mbeddr/README.md

 	return 0;
 }
 ```
-Following is a complete, and more sophisticated example:
+Following is a complete, more sophisticated example:
 ```
 // write any normal C code as you want here enum Status {